PSYCHONEUROLOGY AND INTEGRATIVE HEALING

 By contrast, the psychoneurologist helps their client or patient gain access to the resource or learning that will make the entire label of disease irrelevant.
 Instead of categorizing a person with a disease or disorder, psychoneurology determines just what the needs of the individual are in order to help succeed or thrive.
 Psychoneurology is an introduction of a new set of processes where we actually educate the patient either consciously or unconsciously to be able to use their brain and nervous system much more effectively so that they can create completely new results.
 This is a radical new innovation, applying leading edge technology to ancient wisdom.

 What is Integrative Healing?
 Integrative healing is about seeing the person/client as already “whole” and helping them to come back into balance from a place of “imbalance.”
-In my practice, I include bio-medical nutrition, electrodermal screening and may prescribe exercise regimens or refer clients to other health practitioners (e.g. cranial sacral, chiropractors etc.) when appropriate.
+In my practice, I may prescribe exercise regimens, healthy eating suggestions or refer clients to other health practitioners (e.g. cranial sacral, chiropractors etc.) when appropriate.
 Integrative healing is a holistic approach that supports the body, mind and spirit so that the client has the best outcomes possible.
-My particular emphasis in in electrodermal screening click here to learn more.

 Qualifications: I received my undergraduate and graduate degrees in Kinesiology and Exercise Physiology/Health Sciences with a specialty in health promotion from the University of Michigan and my PhD in Pschoneurology and Integrative Healing from the Beurin University.
 I am Board Certified by the American Board of Pschoneurology (#U5596304CPN).
 I also hold numerous certifications including in: NLP, Hypnotherapy, Computerized Electordermal Stress Analysis and am a Certified Passion Test and Strategic Synchronicity Facilitator.